Synesso/scala-stellar-sdk/src/main/paradox/key_pairs.md

 There are actually two kinds of `KeyPair` objects in the SDK.

-* @scaladoc[KeyPair](stellar.sdk.KeyPair) represents the public and secret components, and can be used for operations that require proof of the secret portion, such as transaction signing.
+* @apidoc[KeyPair] represents the public and secret components, and can be used for operations that require proof of the secret portion, such as transaction signing.
-* @scaladoc[PublicKey](stellar.sdk.PublicKey) represents only the public component.
+* @apidoc[PublicKey] represents only the public component.
 This is used to refer to accounts other than your own, such as the counterparty of a payment.

 As the account id can be derived from the secret seed, there is no object which models the secret seed without the